opentok/Opentok-Python-SDK/README.md

 # Opentok

 OpenTok is an API from TokBox that enables websites to weave live group video communication into their online experience.
 Check out <http://www.tokbox.com/> for more information.
-This is the official OpenTok Ruby Server SDK for generating Sessions, Tokens, and retriving Archives.
 Please visit our [getting started page](http://www.tokbox.com/opentok/tools/js/gettingstarted) if you are unfamiliar with these concepts.

 ## Installation